SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   nmap -T4 -p- -A -Pn -v target.com
   # TCP scan

-  sudo nmap -Pn -v target.com
+  sudo nmap -sU -Pn -v target.com
   # scan only top UDP ports, unless you have a lot of time to kill

   # we can also check with alt scanning tools like nikto